 Memory is Fluid

 The first important thing to realize is that memories aren’t accurate.
-Some people think that a memory is an exact picture of a previous event, but this isn’t true.
+Some people think a memory is an exact picture of a previous event, but this isn’t true.
 Our memory is infused with emotion and shaped by our imagination.
-Our dreams are a part of imagination but can overlay into memories.
+Our dreams are a part of our imagination but can overlay into memories.
 New experiences can also alter our memories.

-Both the subconscious mind and memory change depending on our health and new experiences.
+The subconscious mind and memory change depending on our health and new experiences.
 The fluidity of these elements is something we can use to our advantage.

 The important thing here is to realize we can modify memories to help us heal.
 It is especially true for memories of traumatic events.
 Our dreams about past events can also change our memories.
 Our memory is very fluid.